onnx/models/models/image_classification/resnet/README.md

 # ResNet

 ## Use cases
-ResNet models perform image classification - they take images as input and classifies the major object in the image into a set of pre-defined classes.
-They are trained ImageNet dataset which contains images from 1000 classes.
+ResNet models perform image classification - they take images as input and classify the major object in the image into a set of pre-defined classes.
+They are trained on ImageNet dataset which contains images from 1000 classes.
 ResNet models provide very high accuracies with affordable model sizes.
 They are ideal for cases when high accuracy of classification is required.

 ## Description
 Deeper neural networks are more difficult to train.
 Residual learning framework ease the training of networks that are substantially deeper.
 The research explicitly reformulate the layers as learning residual functions with reference to the layer inputs, instead of learning unreferenced functions.
 It also provide comprehensive empirical evidence showing that these residual networks are easier to optimize, and can gain accuracy from considerably increased depth.
 On the ImageNet dataset the residual nets were evaluated with a depth of up to 152 layers — 8× deeper than VGG nets but still having lower complexity.